-Native to the south fork of Long Island, a good portion of Daniel's life has been spent immersed in the forest, the sand, or the water, cultivating a connection to the natural world.
+Born and raised on the south fork of Long Island, a good portion of Daniel's life has been spent immersed in the forest, the sand, or the water, cultivating a connection to the natural world.

-After almost three decades of collaboration with many talented and visionary creators, makers and patrons, Daniel opened the doors to his own practice in 2019, offering his unique vision for shaping materials into exciting space.
-He is passionate about creating places where people are happy, comfortable and connected to nature.
+After almost three decades of collaboration with many talented and visionary creators, makers, and patrons, Daniel opened the doors to his own practice in 2019, offering his unique vision for shaping materials into exciting space.
+He is passionate about creating places where people are happy, comfortable, and connected to nature.